DeepSeeBee/cb_orm/README.md

 - Relation 1:1: Navigation from Parent to Child
 - Relation 1:1: cascade delete (on client side)
 - Relation 1:1: cascade create
+- Optimization for loading 1:N Relations in file system storage

 Planned Features: (~In this sequence)
-- Blops for huge Binary Data.
 - Custom Enum Types in mdl.
 - Optimization for loading 1:1 reverse navigation in file system storage
 - Relation 1:1: Navigation from Child To Parent